sts10/sts10.github.io/_posts/2023-01-25-exploring-new-software-licenses.markdown

 ## Slapping the Blue Oak Model License on a few of my projects that did not have an explicit license specified

-I did find a few of my public Github repositories did not have a license on them at all, which feels like a loophole when worrying about whether you can _change_ the license of a project.
-These included
+I did find a few of my public Github repositories that did not have a license on them at all, which feels like a loophole when worrying about whether you can _change_ the license of a project.
+These included:
 * [the repo for my personal website](https://github.com/sts10/samschlinkert_com)
 * [a homophones scraper](https://github.com/sts10/homophones)
 * [a little passphrase guesser](https://github.com/sts10/passphrase-guesser)